APRIL HANSARD – CLINICAL ADMINISTRATOR OF TEXAS AMBULATORY SURGERY CENTERS

 Our employees are all patient care champions, but some go the extra mile and we want to give them the recognition they deserve.
-They embody the PPOA values known as S.I.T.E. – Safety, Integrity, Teamwork, Empathy – which serves our core of serving patients and community through high quality health care.
+They embody the PPOA values known as S.I.T.E. – Safety, Integrity, Teamwork, Empathy – which informs our service to patients and the community through high quality health care.

 People are what make Physician Partners of America a special place – employees like April Hansard, RN.